top of page

 3. Demo & Haul Away

-While I do not personally perform demolition or haul away, I am the project manager who schedules and oversees it.
-When the demolition crew arrives to do their work, they need to understand everything about what is staying and what is going.
-Even on smaller projects where no demo is involved, there are furnishings, fixtures, bedding, etc. that need to be unwrapped, and the packaging discarded.
-In addition, clients often have junk or unwanted items to clear out that need to be donated, recycled, or just plain hauled away, and I have regular teams that I call to handle those tasks.
-Very boring, but very essential to achieve the sorts of transformations that I deliver to my clients.
+While I don’t personally perform demolition or haul away, I am the project manager who schedules and oversees it.
+When the demolition crew arrives, they need to understand everything about what is staying and what is going.
+Even on smaller projects where no demo is involved, there are furnishings, fixtures, bedding, etc., that need to be unwrapped, and the packaging discarded.

-So many folks skip hiring a designer because they don’t want to pay to hand off the most enjoyable part of their home improvement project.
-But when it comes to “full service” design, or concierge level design services like my company offers, the fun part is truly a small fraction of what I am handling on a daily basis.
-In order to understand the value of investing in a full service interior designer, it helps to understand some of the nitty gritty tasks that we perform, so you don’t have to.
+Many folks skip hiring a designer because they don’t want to pay to hand off the most enjoyable part of their home improvement project.
+However, when it comes to “full service” design or concierge-level design services like what my company offers, the fun part is truly a small fraction of what I handle daily.

-If you’re considering a home renovation or refurnishing project, work full time, and reside in the Bay Area, check out our list of services
+If you’re considering a home renovation or refurnishing project, work full-time, and reside in the Bay Area, check out our list of services.

 Comments